 Clean Window Tracks

-Ordinary dirt and grime can increase the friction and cause windows to bind in their tracks.
+Ordinary dirt and grime can increase friction and cause windows to bind in their tracks.
+In particular, dirt can build up on the side tracks.
 Vacuum the tracks to remove all dust and dirt, then wipe them clean with a clean cloth moistened with furniture wax (for wood windows) or a household cleaner (for vinyl-track windows).
 This simple step alone may restore your windows to efficient operation.

 Inspect the window tracks for dried paint.
-Windows tracks are not meant to be painted, but they often are, and if the previous paint job was sloppy, it may have left paint drips in the wooden tracks.
+Windows tracks are not meant to be painted, but they often are.
+If the previous paint job was sloppy, it may have left paint drips in the wooden tracks.

 Older paint may crack and peel, increasing the friction in the tracks.
 In this case, scraping away loose paint and lightly sanding the window tracks may loosen things up enough to allow the window to move freely.